-Training and development (ICM)
+Training and development (Intensive Care Medicine)

 This page provides useful information on the training and development for this specialty and also has tips for people at all stages of their training including medical school.

-The intensive care medicine curriculum is available from the GMC.
-ICM training takes a minimum of seven years on the single training pathway and 8.5 years on the dual training pathway.
+Intensive Care Medicine (ICM) training takes a minimum of seven years on the single training pathway and 8.5 years on the dual training pathway.

 There are three main training pathways for intensive care medicine:

 - Acute Care Common Stem Training (ACCS) - any of the ACCS training pathways: anaesthetics, acute medicine route (AM), or emergency medicine (EM), these are three-year programmes

 - Core Anaesthetic Training (CAT), which is a two-year programme